-Req./Elective 2 credits This is the second of a two-year course, which is designed to meet the same objectives as Algebra I, but at a slower pace.
+Req./Elective 2 credits

+This is the second of a two-year course, which is designed to meet the same objectives as Algebra I, but at a slower pace.
 All of the concepts in Algebra I (see course description) will be met, but over the course of two years rather than one.
 This course is intended for those who took Algebra A the previous year, or those who are retaking Algebra I and have been recommended by the teacher to take Algebra B.

-ALGEBRA I Prerequisite: 8th Grade Math teacher recommendation Req./Elective 2 credits helps the student develop an understanding of directed numbers, linear equations in one and two unknowns, inequalities, formulas, graphs, roots and powers, ratio and proportion, factoring fractions and quadratics and their applications.
+ALGEBRA I Prerequisite: 8th Grade Math teacher recommendation Req./Elective 2 credits This course is designed to prepare the student for the more advanced ideas of mathematics, as well as meet college and vocational entrance requirements.
+Algebra helps the student develop an understanding of directed numbers, linear equations in one and two unknowns, inequalities, formulas, graphs, roots and powers, ratio and proportion, factoring fractions and quadratics and their applications.
 These ideas are fundamental to all further mathematics study.